flame-code/FLAME/docs/main.rst

         The parameters of this task can be set within the block :ref:`dynamics <dynamics>`.

-        ``conf_comp``: Compare atomic structures to determine their similarities and dissimilarities.
-The parameters of this task can be set within the block :ref:`conf_comp <conf_comp>`.

-        ``ann``: All tasks related to the training and evaluation of relevant to artificial neural networks.
+        ``ann``: All tasks related to the training and evaluation
+        of artificial neural network potentials.
 Subtasks can be selected in the block :ref:`ann <ann>`.

-        ``genconf``: Generate configurations based on
-        subtask chosen in the block :ref:`genconf <genconf>`.

         ``single_point``: Perform a single point calculation
         to evaluate the energy, forces, and stresses for one or more configurations.
+        Allows linking to external sampling codes.
+The parameters for this can be specified in the block :ref:`single_point <single_point>`.

         ``minhocao``:  Perform a global optimization calculation based on the minima hopping method.
-The parameters of this task can be set within the block :ref:`minhocao <minhocao>`.
+The parameters for this task can be set within the block :ref:`minhocao <minhocao>`.

+..        ``conf_comp``: Compare atomic structures to determine their similarities and
+..        dissimilarities.
+The parameters of this task can be set within the
+..        block :ref:`conf_comp <conf_comp>`.
+..        ``minhopp``: Perform a global optimization calculation based on the
+..        minima hopping method.
+The parameters of this task can be set within
+..        the block :ref:`minhopp <minhopp>`.
+..        ``genconf``: Generate configurations based on
+..        subtask chosen in the block :ref:`genconf <genconf>`.

 **two_level_geopt**: (logical) Determines if geometry optimizations are performed with two accoracy levels.
 If ``True``, the block **geopt_prec** must